Terrarium substrates are the well-balanced diet that forms the foundation of your system.

 Cons

-Sphagnum moss has become a true staple in the terrarium and vivarium industry (in both its live and preserved form, but preserved is best for substrates).
+Sphagnum moss has become a true staple in the terrarium and vivarium industry.

 A valuable characteristic in a terrarium environment!

-It’s often used on it’s own as a growth medium, sometimes as a substrate barrier, and often as a supplement to mixes.
-Sphagnum moss is so versatile it’s arguably a base material and a potential supplement depending on how you use it.
+Sphagnum is often used on its own as a growth medium, sometimes as a substrate barrier, and often as a supplement to mixes.
+Itโs arguably a base material and a potential supplement, depending on how you use it.

 Pros